iSPIRT/OCEN-Documentation/blog/03-escrow-based-collections/index.md

 ---
 slug: escrow-based-collections-in-ocen
 title: Escrow based collections in OCEN 4.0
-authors: aravind
+authors: [wribhu, aravind]
 tags: [escrow, collections]
 ---

+#### Highlights

-Loan collections are an essential element of the lender’s financial health and stability.
-OCEN 4.0 introduces specialized roles, including collections partners, that can help reduce the burden on lenders.
-Short-term lending products for marketplaces where Loan Agents also control the income-source for the borrower can use escrow-based-repayments to mitigate the collections risk.
+* Loan collections are an essential element of the lender’s financial health and stability.
+* OCEN 4.0 introduces specialized roles, including collections partners, that can help reduce the burden on lenders.
+* Short-term lending products for marketplaces where Loan Agents also control the income-source for the borrower can use escrow-based-repayments to mitigate the collections risk.

 <!--truncate-->